How do I?

 How do I file a grievance?

-An external grievance is a complaint you make to the state or a state agency about MCC or one of our network providers or pharmacies.
+An external grievance is a complaint you make to the state or a state agency about Molina or one of our network providers or pharmacies.

 Check your Member Handbook for complete instructions on how to file a grievance.